tyamz/compuflex/Point of Sale (PoS)/README.md

 Overview
 -----
 1. ) Configuration & Settings

-   a. ) Opening the Settings window
+    1. ) Opening the Settings window

-    i. ) Pop-up Pay Window
+        1. ) Pop-up Pay Window

-    ii. ) User Display Options
+        2. ) User Display Options

-   b. ) Properties Files (JavaFX / Java Swing versions ONLY)
+    2. ) Properties Files (JavaFX / Java Swing versions ONLY)
 2. ) The Cart

-   a. ) Adding an item to the cart
+    1. ) Adding an item to the cart

-   b. ) Clearing the cart
+    2. ) Clearing the cart

-   c. ) Removing an item from the cart (JavaScript version ONLY)
+    3. ) Removing an item from the cart (JavaScript version ONLY)
 3. ) The Transaction Record

 ## 1.)
 Configuration & Settings